How to Create a Commercial Poster

 3. Visual Elements

-• Image Selection: Use high-quality, theme-related images.
+- Image Selection: Use high-quality, theme-related images.
 Ensure the images are clear and visually impactful.
+Remove background elements to focus on the subject and enhance the overall visual appeal.
 The images can be actual photographs, illustrations, or 3D renderings.

 4. Layout and Design